leonoverweel/resume/README.md

 ## 👨‍💻 Industry Experience

 - **OpenDC Product Lead**, [@Large Research](https://atlarge-research.com/) _(June 2016 - June 2017):_
-  - Currently working in the @Large Research group as product lead and software engineer for [OpenDC](https://opendc.ewi.tudelft.nl/): a free, open-source datacenter simulator for education.
+  - Worked in the @Large Research group as product lead and software engineer for [OpenDC](https://opendc.ewi.tudelft.nl/): a free, open-source datacenter simulator for education.
   - One of three students who built the initial OpenDC prototype over the summer of 2016.
   - Management responsibilities: Sprint planning, conference presentations, and roadmap management.
   - Engineering responsibilities: Database, API design, and web server components.